-CNN Ratings: 2015-2017 Rankings Deciphered & Has Trump Made An Impact?
+CNN Ratings, 2015-2017 Rankings Deciphered — Has Trump Made An Impact?

 FNC also received more than double the viewership of the other two networks combined during the daytime hours as well.

-So perhaps the real story is, despite what Trump says, that Fox News ratings have skyrocketed and CNN ratings have largely remained the same.
+So perhaps the real story is, despite what Trump says, Fox News ratings have skyrocketed and CNN ratings have largely remained the same.

-In support of this theory, on December 6, 2016 The Hill published an article named “Fox News tripling CNN, MSNBC in viewers since Election Day”.
+In support of this theory, on December 6, 2016, The Hill published an article titled “Fox News tripling CNN, MSNBC in viewers since Election Day.”
 This was a month after the Mediaite article, and FNC was tripling the other channels’ viewership which obviously suggests that for one reason or another, it looks as if Donald Trump being elected president caused Americans to flock to Fox News Channel, which, by contrast alone, makes it look like MSNBC and CNN ratings aren’t doing too well.

 Chuck Todd @donlemon #TrumpPressConference Fox News Weekly Ratings 2.9 millions viewers vs MSNBC 1.4 m and CNN 1.2 m https://t.co/BXsjNjvPiy pic.twitter.com/K88qEEjtsE